Tru-Skin Dermatology Answers Questions Related to Skincare

 While you can’t ever get rid of skin wrinkles permanently, Tru-Skin Dermatology can make you look as though you did!
 We offer many medical and cosmetic dermatology treatments for easing fine lines and wrinkles.
 Some treatments are temporary, while others last a few months or even years.
 These include, but aren’t limited to:

 - tru-Express and tru-Signature facials

 Call one of our seven cosmetic dermatology clinics to determine which method suits your goals and budget the best.

 Do I Need a Referral to Visit a Tru-Skin Dermatology Clinic?

 You don’t typically need a referral to be seen at our clinics.
 However, some insurance providers may require a referral or prior authorization from your physician to cover our services.
-Be sure to check with your specific insurance provider before scheduling an appointment to see our medical dermatology specialists in Austin, Bastrop, La Grange, Bee Cave, Spring Branch, Cedar Park, or Hallettsville today.
+Be sure to check with your specific insurance provider before scheduling an appointment to see our medical dermatology specialists in Austin, Bastrop, La Grange, Bee Cave, Spring Branch, Cedar Park, Hallettsville, or Round Rock today.
 We accept new patients of all ages.
 If you’re a new patient, you may download our patient forms online prior to your appointment.
 Same-day and next-day appointments are sometimes available.
 Just ask!